living-ip/living-ip/README.md

 # Decentralized IP MVP

+ - `Users` (Solana wallets) log in with their wallets and then vote on `proposals`, which are GitHub PRs with voting added.

+ - `Proposals` with enough votes are merged (done manually for now using GitHub's UI).

+ - Users recieve `points` (which are tokens) based on the size of their merged contributions.

+## Technical Overview

-A SvelteKit app, built with [create-svelte](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) using:
+A [SvelteKit](https://kit.svelte.dev/) app, built with [create-svelte](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) using:

  - [svelte-on-solana](https://github.com/svelte-on-solana/wallet-adapter) to connect to Solana

  - Connection to GitHub using [OAuth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps), and connection to GitHub repos using [GitHub API](https://docs.github.com/en/rest).

- - A [hosted MongoDB Atlas instance](https://cloud.mongodb.com/v2/5fdb6f434962ca502406e305#/metrics/replicaSet/6489c668ee3f4d382cd1005d/explorer/decentralizedIP) to store `users` and `proposals`.
+ - A [MongoDB Atlas](https://cloud.mongodb.com/v2/5fdb6f434962ca502406e305#/metrics/replicaSet/6489c668ee3f4d382cd1005d/explorer/decentralizedIP) to store `users` and `proposals`.

-## Quick overview

- - `Users` (Solana wallets) log in with their wallets and then vote on `proposals`, which are GitHub PRs with voting added.

- - `Proposals` with enough votes are merged (done manually for now using GitHub's UI).

- - Users recieve `points` (which are tokens) based on their merged contributions.

 ## To start the app